mrvarbik25/module-simulate-loading-/README.md

 ENG:
-This module is emulating loading.
+This module is simulate loading.
 1) import loading
 2) loading.loading()